-A few days before the end of his first year he was expelled for drinking.
-Now 20, he comes home.
+A few days before the end of his freshman year he was expelled for drinking.
+Now 20, he came home.
 Two weeks later I found 2lbs of marijuana in his car and $1500.
-I flush the weed down the toilet.
+I flushed the weed down the toilet.
 It takes a surprisingly long time to flush 2lbs of marijuana.
-The toilet keeps clogging.
-I’m sobbing.
-My husband is out of town and I have to handle this on my own.
+The toilet kept clogging as I sobbed.
+My husband was out of town, and I had to handle this on my own.

 After he completed his time in the sober house, he came home and was arrested again.
 We hired lawyers.
 I knew at this point he should suffer the consequences of his behavior but neither my husband nor I could live with the prospect of jail.

 He continued to drink and do drugs.
 At 21, we sent him to his second rehab, where three things happened:

 First, he stopped doing drugs for good (and I thought at the time alcohol)

 Second, I learned about codependency for the first time in the rehab facility’s family program.
 I needed to stop enabling, to support recovery, not addiction.To let go.
 It was my son’s job to get sober, not mine.
 Learning to let go would be a process but I never gave up hope, not for myself, not for him.

 Third, he buckled down when he came home.
 He finished a 4-year degree in economics from UCONN in 3 years.